Keith Romaine was a mentor when

 Lesko said.
 "He was a passionate public servant and this tragedy is

-Romaine's death sent shock waves through GOP
+Romaine's death sent shock waves through

 officials who knew he had been in the hospital but expected him to